-The impact also created cenotes or water deposits in underground caves that are considered one of the most beautiful natural formations on planet Earth.
+The impact also created cenotes or water deposits in underground caves considered one of the most beautiful natural formations on planet Earth.

 The Maya believed the cenotes were a gateway to Xibalba, the underworld.
 The rain god Chaac was believed to live at the bottom of these sacred wells.
 Used for rituals and ceremonies, thousands of sacred cenotes dot Mexico’s Yucatan Peninsula.

-Meaning “windy place”, vertical walls are lined with vines and flowers leading to crystal-blue waters and populated by catfish; ideal for swimming and snorkeling.
+Meaning “windy place”, vertical walls lined with vines and flowers lead to crystal-blue waters and populated by catfish; ideal for swimming and snorkeling.

 Meaning “three times built”, this beautiful and tranquil cenote is a less well-known cenote in the Valladolid area and comes with few amenities.